 It all started as a limestone cave system during the last glacial period.
 The end of the ice age caused a continuous rise in water levels that flooded the caves.

-And as a result of the dissolving limestone, the roof collapsed.
+As a result of the dissolving limestone, the roof collapsed.
 At the end of that long process, a nearly perfect circle with a pupil-like appearance formed.
-This is the present-day Belize Blue Hole in Belize.
+This is the present-day Belize Blue Hole.

 The Belize Blue Hole is the world’s largest feature of its kind.
 It is part of the Belize Barrier Reef Reserve System and a World Heritage Site of the United Nations Educational, Scientific, and Cultural Organization (UNESCO).